HiLo: A Learning Framework for Generalized Category Discovery Robust to Domain Shifts: Effect of mutual information minimization on different datasets

 \section{Effect of mutual information minimization on different datasets}

-\whjreb{ In~\Cref{fig:radar}, we further analyze the effectiveness of the Mutual Information (MI) regularization by comparing the results with and without MI, on DomainNet and SSB-C. For experiments on DomainNet, the seen domain is the `Real' domain, while for experiments on SSB-C the seen domain is the original SSB.
-The results demonstrate that MI regularization's efficacy is particularly pronounced in two distinct scenarios: datasets with markedly distinct low-level styles \wrt the data from the seen domain (\eg, `Real' \vs `Quickdraw', `Real' \vs `Infograph') and those with closely related semantic categories within the dataset (\eg, each individual dataset in SSB-C contains instances closely related by a single shared semantic superclass).
-In the case of Quickdraw, the dramatic style variations are readily captured by low-level features, allowing MI regularization to effectively disentangle semantic features from low-level information. \whjreb{Note that models trained on Quickdraw exhibit unsatisfying performance, as samples are too abstract to align the semantics in supervised contrastive learning, making it difficult for the model to extract semantically discriminative features robust to domain shifts.} For the SSB-C benchmark, where object structures remain largely similar across different noise types, the MI regularization plays a more significant role in distinguishing subtle semantic changes without being overly affected by the domain shifts.}
+\whjreb{Our comprehensive analysis of HiLo's performance across diverse datasets, with and without Mutual Information (MI) regularization, is presented in~\Cref{fig:radar}.
+The results demonstrate that MI regularization's efficacy is particularly pronounced in two distinct scenarios: datasets with markedly distinct low-level styles (\eg, Quickdraw, Infograph) and those with closely related semantic categories (\eg, SSB-C benchmark).
+In the case of Quickdraw, the dramatic style variations are readily captured by low-level features, allowing MI regularization to effectively disentangle semantic features from low-level information.
+Note that Quickdraw samples are still too abstract to learn from constrastive learning, leading to poor performance of the model.
+For the SSB-C benchmark, where image structure remains largely unchanged across different noise types, MI regularization proves crucial in distinguishing subtle semantic differences from low-level information variations.}